-ANTHONY CLEMENTS Princ cipal Occupation and Bio ographical Information Surrey, United Kingdom Director Since: May 12, 2016 INDEPENDENT banker.
-Anthony Clement Limited, a London Mr. Clements beg B.Sc. in Economic the Electricity Per on in 1973 to the Hermes.
-As an In Postel's resource American portfolic investment indust American resourc Corporate Finance Securities, Mr. Cle s is a former investmen-based firm specializing in an his career specializing is followed by a post-graduation Fund in 1970 as Senic Post Office Pension Fund vestment Manager, Mr. Ck portfolio before moving of In 1987 Mr. Clements ry, becoming involved e issuers in particular.
-Mat ODL Securities, and priements worked with securit and director, and a retired investment t banker with Fox Davies Capital mining and oil and gas corporations. in natural resources, having gained a atte course in accountancy.
-He joined or Investment Analyst before moving id, latterly renamed Postel and then ements spent several years managing on to manage billion dollar North moved over to the 'sales' side of the with corporate finance and North fir.
-Clements was formerly Head of or to taking up his position with ODL ies firms, including T. Hoare and Co, occurities Inc., now McQuarie.
-Current Board/Committee Membership Attendance (1) Attendance (Total) Other Public Board Memberships

-Member of the Board Member of the Audit Committee Member of the Compensation Committee 5 of 7 3 of 4 N/A (2) 8 of 11 73% None Number of Common Shares Beneficially Owned, Controlled or Directed None
+ANTHONY CLEMENTS Principal Occupation and Biographical Information Surrey, United Kingdom Director Since: May 12, 2016 INDEPENDENT Mr. Clements is currently a corporate advisor and director, and a retired investment banker.
+Anthony Clements is a former investment banker with Fox Davies Capital Limited, a London-based firm specializing in mining and oil and gas corporations.
+Mr. Clements began his career specializing in natural resources, having gained a B.Sc. in Economics followed by a post-graduate course in accountancy.
+He joined the Electricity Pension Fund in 1970 as Senior Investment Analyst before moving on in 1973 to the Post Office Pension Fund, latterly renamed Postel and then Hermes.
+As an Investment Manager, Mr. Clements spent several years managing Postel's resource portfolio before moving on to manage billion dollar North American portfolio.
+In 1987 Mr. Clements moved over to the 'sales' side of the investment industry, becoming involved with corporate finance and North American resource issuers in particular.
+Mr. Clements was formerly Head of Corporate Finance at ODL Securities, and prior to taking up his position with ODL Securities, Mr. Clements worked with securities firms, including T. Hoare and Co, renamed Canaccord, in 1994 and Yorkton Securities Inc., now McQuarie.
+Current Board/Committee Membership Attendance Attendance (Total) Other Public Board Memberships Member of the Board Member of the Audit Committee Member of the Compensation Committee 8 of 8 4 of 4 N/A (1) 12 of 12 100% None Number of Common Shares Beneficially Owned, Controlled or Directed None

-- (1) Mr. Clements was appointed to the Board on May 12, 2016. - (2) The Compensation Committee did not meet in 2016.
+(1) The Compensation Committee did not meet in 2017.

 TONNO VAHK Principal Occupation and Biographical Information Tallinn, Estonia Director Since: March 24, 2017 INDEPENDENT Mr. Vahk is a former derivatives and financial engineering specialist with over 20 years' experience in the financial markets.
 Since 2012, Mr. Vahk has been managing private equity investments in Eastern Europe, the Middle East and Africa, with a focus on mining and real estate.
 Mr. Vahk began his career as a financial derivatives specialist at Swedbank, specializing in mezzanine and private equity financings for companies operating in the Baltics.
 After Swedbank, Mr. Vahk went on to manage several different Eastern European pension funds, hedge funds and mezzanine funds.
 Mr. Vahk holds a B.Sc. in Economics and Business Administration from the Stockholm School of Economics in Riga.
-Current Board/Committee Membership Attendance (1) Attendance (Total) Other Public Board Memberships Member of the Board N/A N/A N/A None Number of Common Shares Beneficially Owned, Controlled or Directed 36,673,077 (2)
+Current Board/Committee Membership Attendance (1) Attendance (Total) Other Public Board Memberships Member of the Board 7 of 7 7 of 7 100% None Number of Common Shares Beneficially Owned, Controlled or Directed 36,673,077(2)

-- (1) Mr. Vahk was appointed to the Board on March 24, 2017. - (2) Controlled through OU Hektik.
+(1) Mr. Vahk was appointed to the Board on March 24, 2017.

+(2) Controlled through OU Hektik.